Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Methods and Models

 \subsection{The Monash codes and the nuclear network}

 The structure of the stellar models was computed with the Monash stellar evolution code, adapted from the Mt.
 Stromlo code \citep{LattanzioThesis, Lattanzio86, Frost96, Karakas07}\footnote{A detailed discussion of the numerics has been recently provided in \citep{cinquegrana2022bridging}.}.
 The full model grid and associated nucleosynthesis yields will be presented separately (Cinquegrana, Sz\'anyi, Lugaro, \& Karakas, in preparation).
 Each model is evolved from the zero-age main sequence to the end of the thermally pulsing AGB, or until convergence difficulties prevent further evolution.
+These difficulties may arise during the superwind phase, i.e., when the rest of the envelope is stripped very fast (with mass loss rate of the order of $10^{-5}$ to $10^{-4}$ \msun/yr), according to the mass loss prescription that we use \citep{vw93}.
 Three initial metallicities ($Z$) are considered in this study $Z=0.014, 0.02$ and $0.03$, with initial He abundances defined by:

 We take a primordial He abundance of $Y_0=0.2485$ \citep{Aver13} and He-to-metal enrichment ratio of $\rm \Delta Y/\Delta Z=2.1$ \citep{Casagrande07}.
 We model mass loss on the red giant branch using the Reimer \citep{R75}'s prescription with an efficiency of $\eta=0.477$ \citep{Mcdonald15mass}.
 On the AGB, we use the empirical prescription of \citep{Vassiliadis94}.
-Convection is approximated with the Mixing-Length Theory \citep{Prandtl25, Vitense53} with an efficiency parameter $\alpha=1.86$ and assuming instantaneous mixing in convective regions.
+Convection is approximated with the Mixing-Length Theory \citep{Prandtl25, Vitense53} with a mixing-length parameter $\alpha=1.86$ and assuming instantaneous mixing in convective regions.
 Low-temperature opacities are the same as we computed for \citep{karakas2022most}, calculated using the {\AE}SOPUS tool \citep{marigo2009low}.
 These opacities include CNO variations relevant to the thermally pulsing AGB evolution.
 High-temperature opacities are from OPAL \citep{Iglesias96} adopting the solar mixture from \citep{lodders03}.